IriLrnr/EvIBM/DOCUMENTATION.md

 //in main.c
 #include "functions.h"
 ```
-So that way, the libraries declared in `functions.h` can be used in `main.c`.
-I will not expose the full `graph.h` and `linkedlist.h` code here, for brevity, but you are welcome to look at the source.
+That way, the libraries declared in `functions.h` can be used in `main.c`.
+The full `graph.h` and `linkedlist.h` code will not be displayed here, for brevity, but you are welcome to look at the source.

 It is also necessary to initialize a global variable to use with the gsl library.
 It is the "state keeper" of the random number generator.